ibm-cloud-docs/vpc/vpn-onprem-aws.md

 ## Connecting an IBM route-based VPN to an AWS peer
 {: #aws-config-static-route-based}

-Currently, a VPN for VPC static, route-based VPN does not support an AWS peer.
+Currently, a {{site.data.keyword.vpn_vpc_short}} static, route-based VPN does not support an AWS peer.
 {: important}